flokiorg/go-flokicoin/docs/controlling.md

-# Controlling and querying flokicoind via flokicoin-cli
+# Controlling and querying flokicoind via flokicoind-cli

-flokicoin-cli is a command line utility that can be used to both control and query flokicoind via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  flokicoind does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password:
+flokicoind-cli is a command line utility that can be used to both control and query flokicoind via [RPC](http://www.wikipedia.org/wiki/Remote_procedure_call).  flokicoind does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password: